delftdata/valentine/docs/benchmark.md

 # Benchmark: v0.5.0 → v1.0.0

-This page documents the performance comparison between valentine v0.5.0 and v1.0.0 on the [NYU dataset collection](research.md) — 10 real-world table pairs from NYC Open Data spanning city government, education, housing, and transportation domains.
+This page documents the performance comparison between valentine v0.5.0 and v1.0.0 on the [NYC dataset collection](research.md) — 10 real-world table pairs from NYC Open Data spanning city government, education, housing, and transportation domains.

 All timings are wall-clock seconds measured on a single Windows machine.